 If you want to talk informally about a complaint you’ve received, you can speak to our technical desk.
 We might be able to help you resolve the problem at an early stage.

-We can give general information on how the ombudsman might look at a particular complaint.
+We can give general information on how the Financial Ombudsman might look at a particular complaint.
 We also offer guidance on our rules and how we work.

 Case studies - how we've helped